-relevant related work (the methodologies in [23] and [17]), our methodology achieves 7% to 30% memory reduction with minimum and maximum memory reduction achieved for application 5 and application 2, respectively.
-As shown in Columns 4 to 7, for every CNN-based application our methodology enables for more memory reduction than the methodologies in [23] and [17].
-For example, the memory cost of application 1 can be reduced to 14.90 MB by our methodology and to 20.32 MB and 16.2 MB by the methodologies in [23] and [17], respectively.
+Columns 4 through 7 show the memory cost of the CNN-based applications.
+As shown in those columns, when compared to the applications deployed without memory reduction, our methodology demonstrates 2.3 to 5.9 times memory reduction, with the minimum of $(380/162) \approx 2.3$ times memory reduction achieved for application 5 and the maximum of $(161.33/27.30) \approx 5.9$ times memory reduction achieved for application 2.
+Analogously, when compared to the most relevant related work (the methodologies in the work of Pisarchyk and Lee [23] and our earlier work [17]), our methodology achieves 7% to 30% memory reduction with minimum and maximum memory reduction achieved for application 5 and application 2, respectively.
+As shown in columns 4 through 7, for every CNN-based application, our methodology allows for more memory reduction than the methodologies in the work of Pisarchyk and Lee [23] and our earlier work [17].
+For example, the memory cost of application 1 can be reduced to 14.90 MB by our methodology and to 20.32 MB and 16.2 MB by the methodologies in the work of Pisarchyk and Lee [23] and and earlier work [17], respectively.
 The difference occurs because our methodology combines the strength of both methodologies and extends the memory reuse among multiple CNNs.

-Columns 8, 10 and 11 show that the reduction of the applications memory cost by the methodology in [17] and our methodology may decrease the throughput of CNNs utilized by a CNN-based application.
-For example, as shown in Row 4, the throughput of Mobilenet V2 CNN is: 1) decreased to 40 fps by the methodology in [17]; 2) may be decreased to 41 or 40.5 fps by our methodology.
-However, our methodology: 1) does not decrease the CNN throughput when the memory constraint is 25 MB; 2) decreases the CNN throughput by 46 - 41 = 5 fps when the memory constraint is 15 MB; 3) decreases the CNN throughput by 46 - 40.5 = 5.5 fps when the memory constraint is 0, whereas the methodology in [17] always decreases the throughput of Mobilenet V2 CNN by 46 - 40 = 6 fps.
-The difference occurs because, unlike the methodology in [17], our methodology searches for an optimal (balanced) memory-throughput trade-off (see Algorithm 2).
+Columns 8, 10, and 11 show that the reduction of the applications memory cost by the methodology in our previous work [17] and our proposed methodology may decrease the throughput of CNNs utilized by a CNN-based application.
+For example, as shown in row 4, the throughput of the MobileNetV2 CNN is (1) decreased to 40 fps by the methodology in our previous work [17] and (2) may be decreased to 41 or 40.5 fps by our methodology.
+However, our methodology (1) does not decrease the CNN throughput when the memory constraint is 25 MB, (2) decreases the CNN throughput by 46 - 41 = 5 fps when the memory constraint is 15 MB, and (3) decreases the CNN throughput by 46 - 40.5 = 5.5 fps when the memory constraint is 0, whereas the methodology in our previous work [17] always decreases the throughput of the MobileNetV2 CNN by 46 - 40 = 6fps.
+The difference occurs because, unlike the methodology in our previous work [17], our proposed methodology searches for an optimal (balanced) memory-throughput trade-off (see Algorithm 2).

-Columns 8 to 9 show that the methodology in [23] does not introduce throughput decrease into the CNN-based applications exploiting no task-level parallelism and multi-CNN applications.
-However, [23] can decrease the throughput of CNNs in the CNN-based applications that exploit pipeline parallelism.
-For example, it decreases the throughput of EfficientNet B0 CNN, shown in Row 8.
-The throughput decrease occurs because the methodology in [23] reuses CNN buffers which may be simultaneously accessed by different partitions of a CNN-based application, and thus prevents exploitation of pipeline parallelism in the CNN-based application.
-Unlike the methodology in [23], our proposed methodology does not reuse such buffers and thus enables for exploitation of pipeline parallelism.
+Columns 8 and 9 show that the methodology in the work of Pisarchyk and Lee [23] does not introduce throughput decrease into the CNN-based applications exploiting no task-level parallelism and multi-CNN applications.
+However, their work [23] can decrease the throughput of CNNs in the CNN-based applications that exploit pipeline parallelism.
+For example, it decreases the throughput of EfficientNet B0 CNN, shown in row 8.
+The throughput decrease occurs because their methodology [23] reuses CNN buffers that may be simultaneously accessed by different partitions of a CNN-based application and thus prevents exploitation of pipeline parallelism in the CNN-based application.
+Unlike the methodology of Pisarchyk and Lee [23], our proposed methodology does not reuse such buffers and thus enables for exploitation of pipeline parallelism.